jrc13245/simpleAuras/README.md

 Shows all existing auras.

 - [+] / Add Aura: Creates a new, blank aura.
-- [I] / Import: Opens a window to import one or multiple auras from a text string.
+- [i] / Import: Opens a window to import one or multiple auras from a text string.
-- [E] / Export: Exports all your auras into a single text string.
+- [e] / Export: Exports all your auras into a single text string.
 - v / ^: Sort aura priority (higher in the list = will be shown over other auras below)
 - Movable Auras: While in settings, you can move any visible aura by holding down `Ctrl`+`Alt`+`Shift` keys and dragging it.